Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Discussion

 \backsection[Funding]{This research was supported by the National Science Foundation (EAR 1620649, EAR 1853196).}

 \backsection[Declaration of interests]{The authors report no conflict of interest.}

-\backsection[Data availability statement]{The laboratory and DNS data that support our findings are openly available at \href{https://doi.org/10.5061/dryad.rr4xgxdfc}{https://doi.org/10.5061/dryad.rr4xgxdfc}.
-Additionally, our dye-tracking velocimetry program and DNS codes may be freely accessed at \href{https://github.com/cysdavid/magnetoStokes}{https://github.com/cysdavid/magnetoStokes}.
-Also in this GitHub repository is a Mathematica notebook that reproduces the analytical solution found in this study.}
+\backsection[Data availability statement]{The laboratory and DNS data that support our findings are openly available at \url{https://doi.org/10.5281/zenodo.12362602}.
+Additionally, our dye-tracking velocimetry program and DNS codes may be freely accessed at \url{https://github.com/cysdavid/magnetoStokes}.
+A Mathematica notebook that reproduces our analytical solution is also included in this Github repository.}

 \backsection[Author ORCIDs]{C.S.
 David, https://orcid.org/0009-0006-9774-1471; E.W.
 Hester, https://orcid.org/0000-0003-1651-9141; Y. Xu, https://orcid.org/0000-0001-9123-124X; J.M.
 Aurnou, https://orcid.org/0000-0002-8642-2962}